Martijnbartelson/ab-week1-homework/README.md

 # Codaisseur homework assignment

-During the weekend we had to build a pizza explorer
+During the weekend we had to build a pizza explorer with React and Redux.

 ![Screenshot](pizza.png)